gridieS/LazyUSAR/README.md

 -   Automatic jumping jacks (UI)

-Planned to include:
+Plans abandoned:

--   Jumping jack assist (In development)
+-   Jumping jack assist
--   File automatic copy pasting (For tryouts, BCTs and more) (In development)
+-   File automatic copy pasting (For tryouts, BCTs and more)

 This project is currently in heavy development.